SpectralHiss/istio-canary-upgrade/readme.md

 we've had to set an env variable on reviews to point at the right host and move all the ds and vr appropriately to make this work

+This work is inspired from this servicemeshcon by the excellent Christian Posta, https://youtu.be/w60wfru-Grc?t=654 the talk introduces this great idea for a more granular upgrade flow but the implementation details are tricky to work out.
+We hope this demo will help clear any confusion.

 ![bookinfo setup](bookinfo-ns-setup.png)

 requirements: